Saturday, December 27, 2008

 A simplistic approach to the film Babel would be to evaluate all the actions of different individuals and the way each action impacts someone else in the world.
 In that perspective, the benign action of a Japanese tourist gifting a rifle to a tourist guide in Morocco, can lead to USA mistaking an accidental shooting by young boys for an act of international terrorism, while an American’s refusal to be empathetic to his maid’s request for a short leave to attend a marriage leads to deaths and loss of livelihoods for innocent but economically poor Mexicans.
 Lives are indeed connected in this global village of ours.

 However, another approach to enjoy the film would be to compare the interpersonal relationships of individuals from the developed world with those of the developing world.
-There is disconnection between husbands and wives (the US couple who cannot communicate to each other and reconcile the loss of third child until a worse tragedy overtakes them, a Japanese couple whose lives are a wreck in spite of riches ultimately leading to the wife’s suicide) in the developed world.
+There is disconnection between husbands and wives (the US couple who cannot communicate to each other and reconcile the loss of their third child until a worse tragedy overtakes them, a Japanese couple whose lives are a wreck in spite of riches ultimately leading to the wife’s suicide) in the developed world.
 In the developing world, family ties are comparatively stronger (a Mexican housemaid uses all her resources to attend a close family wedding throwing basic intelligence to the wind, a Moroccan goat herder while chastising his three growing children who are inquisitive about sex, reinforces traditional family values of respect for each other’s privacy).

 Yet another approach to the film is to analyze the varied attitudes of the personalities.
 It is interesting to note the bewilderment of an American man (Brad Pitt) when a poor Arab refuses his money for helping his wounded wife (Cate Blanchett).
 For an Arab, it is an insult to take money for helping someone in distress.
 The lack of communication is not limited to language (Arab vs. Berber vs. English vs. Spanish vs. sign language) or disability to speak (physical dumbness) but the lack of empathy (US officials manning a border crossing or the rich American putting his priorities on his personal worries over those of his less affluent Mexican domestic help).
 For the French tourists, their own safety and comfort take priority over the problems of an American couple in distress.
 The film goes beyond the demands on people to listen to others; it grapples with the lack of empathy in relationships.
 Would the Mexican nanny have been more forceful in her phone communication with her employer had her financial security been better?
 Are our communications with people governed by economics?
 Hypothetically, if the entire world was financially secure and equal as in the days of King Nimrod—there would be only one language and, perhaps. we would understand each other better.